Garfield: System Support for Byzantine Machine Learning: Introduction

+We report on the usage of \system{} on three ML architectures: (1) tolerating Byzantine workers while assuming one trusted, central server, (2) replicating the parameter server to account for Byzantine servers as well as Byzantine workers, and (3) considering a peer-to-peer, decentralized setting with no distinction between servers and workers.

-We report on our evaluation of \system{}, addressing the question of the cost of Byzantine resilience in a distributed ML deployment when compared to a vanilla deployment where all components are trusted and assuming network synchrony.
+We report on our evaluation of \system{}, addressing the general question of the very practical cost of Byzantine resilience in a distributed ML deployment when compared to a vanilla deployment where all components are trusted.
 We consider various ML models, as well as different hardware, i.e.,\ CPUs and GPUs.
-We also study the cost when considering different degrees of resilience.
-For example, we use \system{} components (e.g.,\ networking abstractions and server replication tools) to build a crash-tolerant baseline, which tolerates crashes of parameter server replicas, without relying on SMR.
-We also compare \system{} against AggregaThor~\cite{aggregathor}, a state-of-the-art system that achieves partial Byzantine resilience, namely, Byzantine workers' resilience, assuming however a trusted parameter server.
+We also study the cost of different degrees of resilience.

-Essentially, we show that Byzantine resilience introduces around 5\% loss in the accuracy compared to non--Byzantine deployments.
-This is interesting because crash resilience does not introduce any such loss.
-Yet, such an accuracy loss is expected due to the statistical properties of the employed GARs.
-Such GARs ensure convergence only to a bounded region close to any of the local minima.
-Hence, a Byzantine--resilient deployment could not reach the exact same point reached by a non Byzantine--resilient deployment.
-Such an observation is made obvious only with large--scale deployments, as we show later in Section~\ref{sec:eval}.
-In terms of throughput, we quantify the overhead of Byzantine resilience to less than \emph{3x} compared to a vanilla deployment.
-We root this overhead mainly to communication.
-Concretely, our experiments show that communication accounts for around 70\% of the overhead while the aggregation step contributes to 15\% of such an overhead.
-We quantify the cost of adding Byzantine resilience to servers, compared to partial Byzantine resilience (i.e.,\ tolerating only Byzantine workers) with a trusted server, to 43\% and the cost of Byzantine resilience, compared to the crash--tolerant baseline, to 27\%.
-In the latter case, the server is replicated but Byzantine behavior is not tolerated.
-Notably, using GPUs achieves a performance improvement of at least two orders of magnitude over CPUs. \paragraphspace \textbf{\emph{Summary of contributions.}}
+Essentially, we show that Byzantine resilience introduces up to $10\%$ loss in accuracy compared to non--Byzantine deployments.
+In contrast, crash resilience does not introduce any such loss.
+As we show in the paper, such an observation is obvious only with large--scale deployments.
+In terms of throughput, we quantify the overhead of various Byzantine resilience degrees, compared to a vanilla deployment.
+Basically, we find that tolerating Byzantine servers induces much more overhead than tolerating Byzantine workers.
+For instance, we quantify the cost of adding Byzantine resilience to servers, compared to tolerating only Byzantine workers with a trusted server, to $53\%$, and the cost of Byzantine resilience, compared to the crash--tolerant baseline, to $22\%$ (using GPUs).
+We root the resilience overhead mainly to communication.
+Concretely, our experiments show that communication accounts for more than $75\%$ of the overhead while robust aggregation contributes to only $11\%$ of such an overhead.
+We also highlight the very fact that Byzantine algorithms in a peer-to-peer setup do not scale, unlike those following the parameter server architecture.
+We also report on the fact the overhead of Byzantine resilience depends more on the number of participating nodes, be they workers or servers, than on the model dimension.
+Notably, using GPUs achieves a performance improvement of at least one order of magnitude over CPUs.